Herbert A. Friedman

 One normally would not expect a Christmas tree to be an object of psychological operations, although during WWII they were used numerous times in propaganda leaflets as the Russians depicted dead Germans in the snow beneath them.
 The tree itself, although probably of pagan origin, is a symbol of Christianity today and since few of the battles going on around the world are based on the superiority of Christians over non-Christians, the tree would seem to be a weak PSYOP image.
 Having said that, reports still appear of its use in campaigns, whether official of unofficial.
 Two such reports appeared in December, 2010.

 The first story is out of Colombia where their army installed a giant Christmas tree in rebel territory to encourage guerrilla fighters to demobilize.
 Colombian Special Forces soldiers infiltrated the remote Macarena mountain range to dress an 82-foot high tree with 2,000 lights.
-Movement sensors will make the tree light up when guerrillas approach.
+When guerrillas approached the tree, movement sensors made it light up and a banner announced the following message:

 The army says it will put up trees in nine other rebel-held zones to spread the message that Christmas is a good time to abandon armed struggle.
 Operation Christmas was carried out by elite troops using Blackhawk helicopters.
 As well as lights, the tree was decorated with slogans saying Demobilize, at Christmas everything is possible and If Christmas can come to the jungle, you can come home.
 A commercial made by the military shows the soldiers, dressed in camouflage uniforms and face paint, wrapping 2,000 lights around the branches and trunk.
 A Colombian military spokesman said, For us, the most important month is December.
 Many make the final decision about demobilizing this month.

 Traditionally, the holiday season sees a larger number of defections as rebels reflect on being away from home and loved ones.
-Colombian President Juan Manuel Santos said that rebel leaders tell their followers that they will be killed if they turn themselves in, but the Christmas trees give another message, he said
+Colombian President Juan Manuel Santos said that rebel leaders tell their followers that they will be killed if they turn themselves in, but the Christmas trees give another message, he said.
+The first year that this campaign was used 331 Guerrillas turned themselves in.

 In the second report, as South Korea played military war games off the coast of North Korea, a church illuminated a huge steel Christmas tree standing atop a South Korean peak that overlooked North Korean border towns.
 The tree had been lit in the past and the North had warned that it could trigger bloodshed on the peninsula.
 The rival Koreas have fought a propaganda war, using leaflets, loudspeakers and radio broadcasts across the border almost since the end of the Korean War.
 South Korea halted the propaganda campaign several years ago, including the Christmas tree lighting, as ties between the North and South warmed.
 Recently the North has become belligerent, sinking a South Korean Navy vessel and firing on a South Korean island and things are suddenly hot again.
 The church had sought government permission to light the tree over the years, but had been denied until this year.